More Philip K. Dick this week. He’s worth following up, even though I don’t like repeating myself.

 What does ‘Ubik’ actually mean?
 It’s a spoiler, so I won’t say much.
 But it’s quite simple, really, and you’re given some admittedly rather weak clues at the start of each chapter, at least in my print.
 It’s safe to say, I think, that Ubik is a restorative element, a creative object in the sense that it can reverse natural processes.
 So Ubik works well thematically because it contrasts the life-preserving machines we’re introduced to at the novel’s beginning.
 These machines keep Runciter’s wife and others locked away in ‘half-life’ so that they can be sustained for decades on the verge of death, and only brought out on certain special occasions.
 They’re managed by private companies worldwide, and there’s about as much mention of that as you’d expect – nearly none.
 The fact does influence the novel’s conclusion, but is mentioned only in the sparsest of terms, both in-universe and in the narration itself.

-It’s this commercial element that partially gives Ubik its atmosphere – humanity has stopped taking death so seriously that we allow private companies with occasionally shady practices to keep people alive.
+It’s this commercial element that partially gives Ubik its atmosphere – humanity has stopped taking death seriously to such an extent that we allow private companies with occasionally shady practices to keep people alive.
 The mentions of Runciter ‘running ads’ at the beginning of the novel, and the frequent mentions of how appliances need money, and how ‘normal people’ can be basically preyed on by psychics, all combine to create a world that’s claustrophobic, blatantly commercial, and heartless in regards to the poor.
 It’s not this content alone that gives that impression, but the way it’s written – Runciter mentions running ads and it feels more like something out of a dystopian novel, as though he’s campaigning and plastering propaganda all over New York rather than just advertising for a psychic privacy agency.

 To be honest, this is usually the part where I’d come out with some badly explained observations about the novel and the format it’s in.
 I’d mention the format of the novel, and use the word ‘framework’ a few times.
 But I can’t really convince myself to do that with Ubik, because as I mentioned earlier it’s the kind of novel that feels as though it’s made to be analysed – as though we’re meant to look at it and go, for example,